Download Part Three PDF

 Guidelines concerning the handling of confidential medical information about students with HIV disease, ARC or positive HIV-III antibody test will follow the general standards established by the New York State Department of Health and the general standards included in the American College Health Association's Recommended Standards and Practices for a College Health Program.

 Additional information on this policy is available from the Vice President for Student Affairs Office and the Human Resources Office.

-- The housing of any student in any College-operated building is conditioned upon his/her continued attendance in good standing as a student of the College, the payment of all tuition, fees, charges and assessments that are imposed, as well as compliance with the rules and regulations of this code.
+- The housing of any student in any university-operated building is conditioned upon his/her continued attendance in good standing as a student of SUNY Cortland, the payment of all tuition, fees, charges and assessments that are imposed, as well as compliance with the rules and regulations of this code.
 It is also understood that students must comply with any and all published housing and residence regulations.

 - In the event that two or more students occupy the same room or quarters, and it cannot be determined which student is responsible for damages, assessments will be made against both or all equally.

 - Each student has the responsibility to report immediately the need for repairs to his/her room or quarters, furniture, fixtures, equipment and effects contained therein.